Writing Practice Test Set 2

 Question 5 of 10

-6. Choose the correct quantifier for the next sentence.
+6. Choose the correct sentence.
+Pay attention to qualifiers and determiners.

 A.